Welcome to The Shakespear Guild

 Owing to unanticipated developments that have significantly reduced the Guild's recent programming, our only event since 2022 has been a delightful online conversation in February 2023 with F. MURRAY ABRAHAM.
 Murray received the Guild's 2010 Gielgud Award at the National Arts Club, and his dozens of other honors include the Oscar trophy he earned for his brilliant portrayal of Antonio Salieri in director Milos Forman's 1984 film version of dramatist Peter Shaffer's Amadeus.
 To watch a program that was elegantly hosted by the NAC's Nadine Heidinger, click here.
 And to enjoy not only that interview but several previous conversations that have been brought together, thanks to Talia Pura and Greg Malone of Theatre Santa Fe, click here.

-A MEMORABLE 2021 SEASON OF ONLINE ATTRACTIONS
+A MEMORABLE 2021 SEASON OF FASCINATING ONLINE CONVERSATIONS

 We opened our 2021 SPEAKING OF SHAKESPEARE series on Wednesday, February 24, with a conversation that focused on JUDI DENCH.
 The Guild had honored Dame Judi with its 1999 Gielgud trophy at Broadway’s Barrymore Theatre during a gala that featured such luminaries as Keith Baxter, Zoe Caldwell, Rebecca Eaton, David Hare, Hal Holbrook, Robert MacNeil, Ronald Pickup, Toby Stephens, and Christopher Plummer.
 To enjoy this charming visit to Dame Judi's home near London, click here.
 And to enjoy an engaging profile of Dame Judi that had appeared a short time earlier in AARP: The Magazine, click here.